 Institutional holdings in NRG Energy

-Are institutional investors bullish on NRG?
+Are institutional investors moving away from NRG?

 For NRG, the number of buyers stayed unchanged, while the number of sellers increased by nearly 2% in June 2016.
 The number of new buyers decreased by more than 2%, and the number of sell-offs dipped 6.3%.

 Notably, the percentage of float held by institutional investors in NRG has shrunk from ~114% in June to ~107% as of July 8, 2016.
 Vanguard, Franklin Resources, and BlackRock are the top three institutions holding NRG Energy as of July 11, 2016.

 NRG Energy’s trimmed dividends can be added woes for its investors.
 Its relatively less stable earnings and large swings in stock prices may have seriously hurt investor sentiment.